carpentries/docs.carpentries.org/source/handbooks/community_session_host.md

 ## About This Handbook

-The Community Session Host Handbook is designed to support members of The Carpentries community who are serving as a Community Session Host.
-It is maintained by The Carpentries Community Engagement Team.
+The Community Session Host Handbook is designed to support members of The Carpentries community who are serving as Community Session Hosts.
+The Carpentries Community Engagement Team maintains it.
 If you believe anything needs to be added or updated here, or if you would like to provide feedback on the content, please email the {{'[Community Engagement Team](mailto:{})'.format(community_email)}} or open an issue on the {{'[source repository of this handbook]({})'.format(gh_repo)}}.
 If you are unfamiliar with any of the terms used in this handbook, please refer to our {{'[Glossary of terms]({})'.format(glossary)}}.

 ## Introduction

-Hosting a community session is a great way to meet more people in The Carpentries community, get to know the organisation better, and learn from the experiences of others and share your knowledge and expertise with an even greater number of people.
+Hosting a community session is a great way to meet more people in The Carpentries community, get to know the organisation better, learn from others' experiences, and share your knowledge and expertise with an even greater number of people.

 Community sessions are also an integral part of our {{'[Instructor Training Certification Process ({}/checkout)'.format(instructor_training_curriculum)}}, also known as ‘Checkout’.
 As a Community Session Host, you get to welcome new Instructors into our global community and introduce them to community sessions as an ongoing resource for support and advice as they develop their teaching practices.

 Topics covered during community sessions range from teaching workshops and developing curricula to building local communities and assessing the impact of our workshops globally.
 There are four types:

 1. **Community Sessions:** Our community sessions are sessions on any topic relevant to the community that can be in any format.
 The Core Team also hosts various **Welcome Sessions** each month for new community members to meet Core Team members and learn how to engage with the organisation.
 1. **Regional Community Calls:** Our local and regional subcommunities host these calls.
-A list of local and regional calls can be   found at the top of the {{'[Community Discussions Etherpad]({}/community-discussions)'.format(etherpad)}}
+To view a list of local and regional communities and their activities, view our [Subcommunity Registry](https://carpentries.org/community/get-connected/#subcommunity-registry).
 1. **Skill-up Sessions:** A skill-up session offers a professional development opportunity for the community where relevant skills are taught.
 1. **Collaboration Sessions:** Collaboration sessions dedicate time and space to co-develop a community resource or to co-work on any community activity.